mcwimm/GRINanalysis/README.md

 # GRINanalysis

-This repository contains:
+This repository contains all data and analyses of the manuscript entitled "Roots of cooperation...", in Review at Nature-pplants 2020:

-1) ...
+1) ..